ssheggrud/Mod_20_Project/README.md

 ## Overview
 The purpose of this project is to find out if/how money affects the outcome of elections.

-This project aims to analyze the outcome of the 2021 mayoral election for New York City using data primarily from the New York City Campaign Finance Board's data repositories found here, https://www.nyccfb.info/follow-the-money/cunymap-2021 accross boroughs, districts, and types of donations or expenditures.

 In attempt to find correlation across money donated, money expended, and overall election outcome we will use dataparsing libraries for data assembly, a database machine learning model, and data vizualization libraries for dashboarding.

 ## Questions
 - Will a donation sum amount have any relationship to a candidate’s election result?
 - Will a donation sum from a particular occupation or industry have a relationship to a candidate’s election result?
+-

 ## Technologies

-AMAZON RDS, JAVASCRIPT, PANDAS, PG SQL, PLOTLY, PYTHON3, TABLEAU, TENSORFLOW...
+AMAZON RDS, AMAZON S3, JAVASCRIPT TABLEAU API, HTML, PANDAS, PG SQL, PLOTLY, PYTHON3, TABLEAU, TENSORFLOW, PYSPARK, GOOGLE COLAB,

 ## Features to be Implemented